seanenriquez/museumMockup/README.md

     - `layouts`: The main template files which contain your header and your footer.
     - `components`: The shared components to avoid repeat code.
     - `mixins`: Pieces of Pug files that are used for the same purpose of the layouts, which is to avoid repeat code in each guide template and instead use a mixing to place the same menu, share bar, page title, etc. just passing an attribute for each one.
     - `pages`: All sub pages here.
-Single page will be `single.pug`, master/detail page will be `master.pug` and `master\detail.pug`.
     - `index.pug`: Home page
-- `build`: For webpack
-  - `webpack.config.js`: This is one of the most important files because it's the one that builds the production package and also the development environment, compiling the SASS and Pug files into HTML and CSS code.
+- `webpack.config.babel.js`: This is one of the most important files because it's the one that builds the production package and also the development environment, compiling the SASS and Pug files into HTML and CSS code.
 It also minifies all the files.
 - `.editorconfig`: Used to set a configuration for your editor code, like use spaces instead tabs, the charset, of the files, etc.
 - `.gitignore`: Here is where you can set which files/folders shouldn't be tracked by `git`, that means, the file/folder written in this file will not be pushed to the repository such as `node_modules` and `dist` folder.
 - `.eslintrc`: ESLint configuration.